avnet-iotconnect/iotc-jetson-demo/README.md

 - **ImageNet**
 - **ActionNet**

-Each model is managed through Canonical Snapcraft packages and controlled remotely via the IoTConnect dashboard.
+Each model is managed through Canonical Snapcraft packages and controlled remotely via the /IOTCONNECT dashboard.
 The setup includes:

 - Real-time CPU, GPU, and memory telemetry visualization.
 - An overhead Logitech BRIO 4K camera monitoring booth engagement through PoseNet and DetectNet.